 The popular attraction welcomes people of all ages and with 8 varied holes to tackle, the competitive nature will provide great enjoyment for a day of tee-ing off!
 If that isn’t enough fun, then an extra suggestion is Flambards Cornwall Theme Park for all the rollercoaster thrill adventures to pursue.

-For less than £150 for a return flight, Berlin is a great destination for a half term get away with the family.
+For less than £23, per adult for a return flight, Berlin is a great destination for a half term get away with the family.

 First stop, the Science Spectrum Centre.
 Fill yours and your children’s minds with information from over 150 exhibits which immerses all of your senses in a learning environment.

 Strap up for the next activity at BergWerk, where families of all ages can tackle the interactive aerial obstacle course while attached to a harness using platforms, ropes and slides to get to the end point.